ORCID/orcid-api-tutorial/docs/collect.md

 |**scope**| API action(s) you want to request permission for, from the list of [ORCID Scopes](https://members.orcid.org/api/oauth/orcid-scopes). | ```/authorize``` <br> ```/activities/update```
 |**redirect_uri**| Page on your site that users will see after they complete the authorization process (must be on the list of allowed redirect URIs you specified when requesting your API credentials)  | ```https://developers.google.com/oauthplayground``` |

-To request permission to add/update activities (affiliations, funding, works, peer review items) using a demo client ID created for this workshop, our authorization URL will be:
+To request permission to add/update activities (affiliations, funding, works, peer review items) using a demo client ID created for this tutorial, our authorization URL will be:

 ```
 https://sandbox.orcid.org/oauth/authorize?client_id=APP-XA6KUTFCVQL0622C&response_type=code&scope=/activities/update&redirect_uri=https://developers.google.com/oauthplayground